Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Introduction

-\begin{remark} The above condition on $\Upsilon$ only guards against a corner case where the noise is infinitesimally small (see Example \ref{exp:5}), in which case for all practical purposes we can treat the Hessian oracle as exact and we can use the standard Newton's method. \end{remark}

-We note that, given some knowledge about the global/local transition point (e.g., if the algorithm knows $\kappa$, or if some convergence criterion is used for estimating the transition point), it~is~possible to switch from the more conservative weighted averaging to the asymptotically more effective uniform averaging within one run of the algorithm.
+We note that, given some knowledge about the global/local transition~points (e.g., if the algorithm knows $\kappa$, or if some convergence criterion is used for estimating the transition point), it is possible to switch from the more conservative weighted averaging to the asymptotically more effective uniform averaging within one run of the algorithm.
 However, since knowing transition points is difficult and rare in practice, we leave such considerations to future work, and only focus on problem-independent averaging schemes.

-It is also worth mentioning that this paper only considers a basic stochastic Newton scheme based on \eqref{equ:Newton}, where we suppose to know exact function and gradient information and solve the Newton system exactly.
-Some literature allows one to access inexact function values and/or gradients, and/or apply Newton-CG or MINRES to solve the linear system inexactly \citep{Fong2012CG, RoostaKhorasani2018Sub, Liu2021Convergence, Yao2021Inexact}.
-Applying our sample aggregation technique under these setups is promising, but we defer it to future work.
-The basic scheme purely reflects the benefits of Hessian averaging, which is the main interest of~this~work.
-Additionally, some literature deals with non-convex objectives via stochastic trust region methods \citep{Chen2018Stochastic, Blanchet2019Convergence} or stochastic Levenberg-Marquardt methods \citep{Ma2019Globally}.
+It is also worth mentioning that this paper only considers a basic stochastic Newton scheme based on \eqref{equ:Newton}, where we suppose exact function and gradient information and solutions to the Newton systems are known exactly.
+Some literature allows one to access inexact function values and/or gradients, and/or apply Newton-CG or MINRES to solve the linear systems inexactly \citep{Fong2012CG, RoostaKhorasani2018Sub, Liu2021Convergence, Yao2021Inexact}.
+Applying our sample aggregation technique under these setups is~promising, but we defer it to future work.
+The basic scheme purely reflects the benefits of Hessian averaging, which is the main interest of this work.
+Additionally, some literature deals with non-convex objectives via stochastic trust region methods \citep{Chen2017Stochastic, Blanchet2019Convergence} or stochastic Levenberg-Marquardt methods \citep{Ma2019Globally}.
 The averaging scheme may not directly apply for these methods due to potential bias brought by Hessian modifications for addressing non-convexity, while our sample aggregation idea is still inspiring.
-We leave the generalization to non-convex objectives to the future work as well.
+We leave the generalization to non-convex objectives to future work as well.
+Some literature addressed the superlinearity of stochastic Newton methods under distributed or federated learning settings \citep{Islamov2021Distributed, Safaryan2021FedNL, Qian2022Basis}.
+These works are not fully compatible with our Hessian oracle framework, since they exploit some distributed nature of problem to produce Hessian estimates with noise diminishing to zero (as opposed to the bounded noise in this paper).